Jeriah12/product-service/README.md

-# Product Service
+# product-service

-The **Product Service** handles product catalog management, including product listings, details, search, and filtering for the e-commerce platform.
+The **product-service** handles product catalog management, including product listings, details, search, and filtering for the e-commerce platform.

 ## Table of Contents